Boundedness of the base varieties of certain fibrations: Preliminaries

 A particular case is when $D=K_X+B$ is an adjoint divisor.
 If $K_X+B$ is semi-ample, then for sufficiently large $m \in {\mathbf N}(X, D)$, $\phi=\phi_{|m(K_X+B)|}: X \to Z$ is a morphism to the ample model of $(X, B)$.
 Suppose that $K_X+B=\phi^*D_Z$ for some $\Qq$-divisor $D_Z$ on $Z$, then $\Ivol(K_X+B)=\vol(D_Z)=D_Z^{\dim Z}$ by definition.

 When $(X, B)$ is a projective klt pair, by \cite[Corollary 1.1.2]{BCHM10}, is finitely generated.
-When $\kappa(K_X+B) \geq 0$, the rational map is called the Iitaka fibration associated with $K_X+B$.
+When $\kappa(K_X+B) \geq 0$, then the rational map is called the Iitaka fibration associated with $K_X+B$.
 This is slightly different from \cite[Definition 2.1.34]{Laz04I}, where an Iitaka fibration associated with a Cartier divisor is defined to be a morphism satisfying certain properties.
 However, the Iitaka fibration in \cite[Definition 2.1.34]{Laz04I} is unique only up to birational equivalence.
-Hence, in order to make sense of Conjecture \ref{conj: bounded of base, klt}, we adopt the current definition.
+Hence, in order to make sense of Conjecture \ref{conj: bounded of base, klt}, we call \eqref{eq: maps to canonical model} the Iitaka fibration.